 SPC Token Request API

 The following is the HTTPS-based POST request that the STI-PA shall provide to an STI Participant to make the request for an SPC Token.
 An STI Participant can obtain multiple active SPC Tokens for the same SPC value, or for different SPC values.
-As a convenience, the STI-PA shall also include the URL to the Certificate Revocation List (Clause 6.3.9) in the response, since it is also required when the STI Participant applies for an End-Entity certificate.
+As a convenience, the STI-PA shall also include the URL to the Certificate Revocation List (Clause 6.3.9) in the response, since it is also required when the STI Participant applies for an end-entity certificate.

 POST /sti-pa/account/:id/token